nodejs/node/BUILDING.md

 If the path to your build directory contains a space, the build will likely fail.

-After building, setting up [filewall rules](tools/macosx-firewall.sh) can avoid popups asking to accept incoming network connections when running tests.
+After building, setting up [firewall rules](tools/macosx-firewall.sh) can avoid popups asking to accept incoming network connections when running tests.

-Running this script on macOS
+Running the following script on macOS will add the firewall rules for the executable `node` in the `out` directory and the symbolic `node` link in the project's root directory.

 ```console
 $ sudo ./tools/macosx-firewall.sh
 ```
-will add the firewall rules for the executable `node` in the `out` directory and the symbolic `node` link in the project's root directory.

 On FreeBSD and OpenBSD, you may also need:
 * libexecinfo